tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 ![jsfiddle][jsfiddle]

 Try playing with the link above.
-Create a caption, insert some hashtags using the buttons on the page, and watch the Character count change.
+Create a caption, insert some hashtags using the buttons on the page, and watch the Character count change like so:

 ![jsfiddle-gif][jsfiddle-gif]